Contents

 Threshold for Foreign Gifts From Foreign Entities

-When a US person receives a gift from a foreign person entity and the value of the gift (or total value of all the gifts from that same person in the same year) exceeds $16,649, the US person must file a form 3520.
+When a US person receives a gift from a foreign person entity and the value of the gift (or the total value of all the gifts from that same person in the same year) exceeds the current year adjusted amount for inflation, the US person must file a form 3520.

 Threshold For Distributions from Foreign Trusts